 However, be sure to set a proper mechanism in place to let your team understand the type of complaint.

 See if you would set it as a metric that must be achieved by your service or scheduling teams, chances are service teams reach out to customers without properly assessing the requirements and complexity of the task.
 It could raise false hope in customers.

 As already discussed earlier in the article, like most service leaders, make strategies and use this metric for investigation and milestone purposes instead of using them to measure accomplishments.

 The average reply time metric can help you if your strategic objective is to improve turnaround time, which again has greater significance in enhancing customer experience.

-You can track both the collective data of the field team or individual field service technicians.
-By analysing a variety of data together, you could unravel the areas that need improvement.
+You can track both the collective data of the field team and individual field service technicians.
+By analyzing a variety of data together, you could unravel the areas that need improvement.